xushsh163/A3CSuperMario_Windows/README.md

 after 4000 episodes, about 30% chance of Clearance

-after 8000 episodes, about 70% change of Clearance
+after 8000 episodes, about 70% chance of Clearance

 ## Enviroment